Conceiva/MezzmoKodiPlugin/README.md

 - Automatically stop paused playback user selectable timer
 - Performance statistics and log viewing
 - Option for managing Kodi artwork caching for Mezzmo
-- Modify video watched status in Mezzmo from the addon
+- Modify video watched status in Mezzmo from the Kodi GUI
-- Automatically start the addon on your favorite playlist
+- Automatically start on your favorite playlist
-- Search for media in the server
+- Search for media in the server with prior search history
 - Default view modes for Movies, TV Shows and others
 - Play music
 - View Photos